multiclusterruntime

 }

-How is it different from https://github.com/admiraltyio/multicluster-controller ?
+How is this different from https://github.com/admiraltyio/multicluster-controller ?

 In contrast to https://github.com/admiraltyio/multicluster-controller, multicluster-runtime keeps building on controller-runtime for most of its constructs.
 It is not replacing the manager, the controller or the cluster.
 To a large degree, this became possible through the extensive use of generics in controller-runtime.
 Most multicluster-runtime constructs are just type instantiations with a little glue.